 Accreditation is a long-term process that demands commitment.
-There is a great deal of preparatory work leading up to a survey and then subsequent performance and improvement work is done to ensure those accreditation standards are maintained.
-Organisations that achieve and maintain JCI accreditation are dedicated to providing their patients the best level of care possible.
+There is a great deal of preparatory work leading up to a survey.
+Subsequent performance and improvement work is done to ensure those accreditation standards are maintained.
+Organisations that achieve and maintain JCI accreditation are dedicated to providing their patients with the best level of care possible.

 JCI standards and evaluation methods stand alone in the world as unique tools designed to drive positive change.
 Its standards and evaluation methods are:

 - Designed to stimulate and support sustained quality improvement

 - Focused on building a culture of patient safety